cewing/training.python_web/source/presentations/session07.rst

     .. rst-class:: build
     .. container::

-        Begin by sorting the results of our search by the average score.
+        Begin by sorting the results of our search by the average score (can you do this and still use a generator for getting the geojson?).

         Then, update your script to allow the user to choose how to sort, by average, high score or most inspections::